tdaff/automation/options.rst

    Number of CPUs to run fastmc on.
 Make sure that you use the correct fastmc_exe for parallel runs. [int]

+.. envvar:: find_maxima = True

+   Calculate the location of the guests from the probability cube [bool]

+.. envvar:: fold = True

+   Fold probability cube into the unit cell [bool]

 .. envvar:: guests = CO2